-La Fiermontina Restaurant dishes out modern cucina povera, incorporating local ingredients (including a healthy share of seafood) and seasonal produce.
+La Fiermontina's restaurant dishes out modern cucina povera, incorporating local ingredients (including a healthy share of seafood) and seasonal produce.
 All bread and pastas are made on-site by Chef Simone Solido and team; try a dish of classic orecchiette con le cime di rapa, pasta cooked with turnip greens.
+You can take a more casual meal in the lounge, too, where the food is equally divine.
 Remember to try the restaurant's sweet pasticceria leccese at least once (a day) during your stay.

 An homage to the owner’s great-uncle, Pugliese pugilist and actor Enzo Fiermonte, Bar Enzo is a refurbished barn turned vintage film momento-bedecked lounge.
 It glitters with Tobia Scarpa gold light fixtures and the glory of a bygone era, and has an ample selection of seasonally changing wines, cocktails and liquors.
 When it’s warm enough, though, there’s nothing like sharing a bottle of primitivo as you lounge by the pool or in the shade of the orange trees.

 Drink at Bar Enzo from 7.30am to 11pm from May to September; from 5 to 11pm the rest of the year.
 Twirl pasta from 7.30pm to 10.30pm, take lunch from 12.30pm to 3.30pm and enjoy the breakfast spread and lattes from 7.30 to 10.30am.

 Order drinks and small snacks to your room anytime Bar Enzo is open.
 The full restaurant menu is available for dinner orders.